DevExpress-Examples/winforms-dashboard-pass-hidden-dashboard-parameters-to-custom-sql-query/Readme.md

 ### Bind the Query Parameter to the Dashboard Parameter

-To be able to change the query parameter's value, bind it to the **custIDDashboardParameter** dashboard parameter.
-To do this, on the next page of the **Query Editor** click **Add** to create a query parameter.
+To change the query parameter value dynamically, bind it to the **custIDDashboardParameter** dashboard parameter.
+To do this, on the next page of the **Query Editor**, click **Add** to create a query parameter.
 Specify the parameter [settings](https://docs.devexpress.com/Dashboard/16169/).
 In the **Name** column, specify the name used in the query.
-Select the **Expression** checkbox and bind the query parameter to the dashboard parameter:
+Select the **Expression** check box and bind the query parameter to the dashboard parameter:

 ![Query Parameter Settings](images/query-parameter-settings.png)